 Wide base.

-The On Cloudmonster 2 stands out primarily for its stability, offering runners who appreciate the distinctive Swiss brand's fit and design a solid daily trainer option.
-However, while stable, its firmer and somewhat less cushioned ride means it's not the most versatile or comfortable option for most runners, especially compared to softer, more dynamic alternatives like the ASICS NOVABLAST 5.
-If you prefer a firmer ride, the On shoe is appealing, but most runners should consider the Nike Invincible 3, which provides less stability but with a lighter, more responsive feel.
+The On Cloudmonster 2 stands out primarily due to its stability, offering runners who appreciate the distinctive Swiss brand's fit and design a solid daily trainer option.
+However, while stable, its firmer and somewhat less cushioned ride means it's not the most versatile or comfortable option for most runners, especially compared to softer, more dynamic alternatives like the Nike Invincible 3 or the ASICS NOVABLAST 5.
+If a firmer ride is your preference, the Cloudmonster 2 is appealing, but most runners should consider the New Balance FuelCell Rebel v4, which provides similar stability but with a lighter, more responsive feel.

-Within On's lineup, this one sits as a stable, well-cushioned daily trainer under more specialized options like the interval-focused On Cloudboom Zone, the carbon-plated racing-oriented On Cloudboom Strike, and super trainers like the On Cloudmonster Hyper, which is lighter and has a more premium midsole.
+Within On's lineup, the Cloudmonster 2 sits as a stable, well-cushioned daily trainer under more specialized options like the interval-focused On Cloudboom Zone, the carbon-plated racing-oriented On Cloudboom Strike, and super trainers like the On Cloudmonster Hyper, which is lighter and has a more premium midsole.

 For more options, check out our recommendations for the best running shoes.